 The voltages at the PGOOD and PGOODA pins are pulled low individually during normal operation when any of the following events occurs: over-voltage protection, under-voltage protection, over-current protection, and logic low EN voltage.
-If one rail triggers protection, another rail's PGOOD is pulled low after 5μs delay.
+If one rail triggers protection, another rail's PGOOD will be pull low after 5μs delay.